- Medication type: Bronchodilator

 What is Theophylline?

 Theophylline is a bronchodilator medication that is used to relax smooth muscles in the airway and reduce inflammation.
 This medication can also increase the patient’s heart rate and make the heart contract more strongly.
-Theophylline is commonly used in humans, but it is not FDA approved for use in animals in the United States.
+Theophylline is commonly used in humans.
+It is not FDA-approved for use in animals in the United States, but may be used off-label under the guidance of a veterinarian.
 It is approved for use in cats and dogs in the United Kingdom.

 Theophylline is available by prescription only, either through a human pharmacy or purchased directly from your veterinarian.
 There are many brands of Theophylline available on the market, but some do not work as well in dogs as they do in humans.